karimra/gnmic/docs/user_guide/gnmi_server.md

 ## Introduction

-`gNMIc` supports starting a `gNMI` server, that supports `Get`, `Set` and `Subscribe` RPCs.
+On top of acting as `gNMI` client `gNMIc` can run a `gNMI` server that supports `Get`, `Set` and `Subscribe` RPCs.

-The goal is to act as a caching point for the collected gNMI notification and make them available to other collectors using the `Subscribe` RPC.
+The goal is to act as a caching point for the collected gNMI notification and make them available to other collectors via the `Subscribe` RPC.

-Using this gNMI server feature it is possible to build gNMI based clusters and pipelines with `gNMIc`.
+Using this gNMI server feature it is possible to build `gNMI` based clusters and pipelines with `gNMIc`.

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:0,&quot;zoom&quot;:1.4,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/karimra/gnmic/diagrams/diagrams/gnmi_server.drawio&quot;}"></div>